j03m/trafficcone/README.md

    modifications:

     * Remove the rights to "sublicense, and/or sell copies of the Software".
-    * Permit to use "free of charge" only for non-profit use.
-    * Add conditions for commercial use.

-   As a result, Traffic Cone is available free of charge for non-profit use.
-If you use Traffic Cone for commercial purposes, however, you are required to purchase a commercial license.
-This commercial license includes the following rights:

-    * The licensee can use Traffic Cone as many times as needed.
-    * The licensee can download the latest version of Traffic Cone as many times as needed.

-   Commericial licenses are currently available at no charge to select early adopters.

    Please contact us on Github. http://www.github.com/j03m for details.